WHC2021SIC/WHC2021SIC-TeamOnBodyGym/README.md

 Once the sound card and the Qwiic Pi Hat are connected to the Raspberry Pi 4 board, we now move on to connecting the sensor system to the Qwiic Pi Hat.
 Before proceeding, **make sure all the board and sensor wirings are prepared**, as stated in the instructions [above](#step-2-preparing-the-hardware).
 1. Connect the two ADC boards to the Qwiic Pi Hat using Qwiic cables.
+2. Mark the two flex sensors which are to be connected to the ADC board with I2C address 0x4A with some sort of identification mark (e.g., colored marker) for later identification.
-2. Connect the sensors to the ADC boards using the following configuration:
+3. Connect the sensors to the ADC boards using the following configuration:

 <table>
 <thead>